 Why the story of Ronald Read touched me today likely has something to do with what’s happening around the world nowadays.
 In particular, I’m having a real hard time relating to the activists in the US.
 At least the activists in Hong Kong and Thailand are fighting some real big issues.

 But “systemic” racism, in America of all places?
 Coming from Japan where I witnessed significantly more racist attitudes than I ever have in the US, it baffles me to hear Americans who have never lived in a different country complain about racism as if that is what’s preventing people from living a fulfilling life.
 If you are living in the United States of America in 2020 and somehow think that you are “oppressed”, that is delusion of the highest order.
 In fact, you are living in the best time and in the best place to have ever existed in the history of our species.
 You have basically won the cosmic lottery.
 Any sane person who has done the research on some basic facts would whole-heartedly disagree with your claim that the system here is broken.
 No other system in history has ever allowed so many people of ordinary upbringing and of all races to make such great lives for themselves.

 I have a few words of advice to anyone drawn toward the flavor of activism prevalent in the US today.
 Before you try to discard the system and reorganize the world, learn a lesson or two from Ronald Read.
 Stop trying to appear virtuous on your social media feeds, and try actually living a virtuous life.
 Work hard.
 Gain new skills.
 Contribute to the world with your labor and talents.
 Get to know people of all walks of life, and learn what real issues they are facing.
 Make something of your life.
 Be an example to the youth.
-Improve your community.
-Then, you might discover that this country is not so bad after all.
+Then you’ll discover the wonderful society we are all so lucky to inhabit.
+You might even find the meaning of life.